 The Merton BMX track in London, a modern twist on an original 80s track, was designed and built by Clark & Kent Contractors.
 It is just under 400 metres in length and is seen as a National Standard track in a regional-sized facility.
 The Merton BMX track is the biggest to be found within the M25 circle, so the catchment area for BMX bike riders is massive.
 Built on behalf of Merton Council, the BMX track build time was just nine weeks.

 This U-shaped BMX track within a standard U-track layout was constructed to incorporate a downhill first straight to increase the track speed for BMX riders further.
 A Bensink gate was installed along with spectator fencing, a complete floodlight system, officials' areas, a pens area for BMX bike riders and a storage container.

 The Merton track has proved very popular in all respects, and Formula One driver Jenson Button chose it as the venue for a TV advertisement shot there in the summer of 2012.
-The Merton BMX track is home to Merton Saints BMX Club.
 The club holds youth and adult sessions with evening riding under the floodlights.
 The club also offers taster sessions for those new to BMX racing with a two-hour introduction.
+The Merton BMX track is home to Merton Saints BMX Club.

 Community Talent Programme courses are offered to riders who show promise and are keen to start racing.
 These riders get some free coaching before their introduction to the Merton Saints BMX Club.
 More details are available from the Merton Saints BMX Club, and you can see a YouTube video of the Merton BMX track in use.